Strategic Representation With A Modern Approach To The Law

 While laws make it possible for administrators and probate court judges to eventually manage and settle an estate, the lack of a will lengthens the process.
 Every case is unique but heirs can expect the case to take anywhere from nine to 18 months.

-Not having a will or comprehensive estate plan can lead to hard feelings between heirs, particularly when it comes to the distribution of the deceased’s personal effects, including family heirlooms.
-Writing a will might help ensure that family members are able to access needed assets, support each other and manage grief after the death of a loved one.
+Not having a will or comprehensive estate plan can lead to hard feelings between heirs, particularly when distributing the deceased’s personal effects, including family heirlooms.
+Writing a will might help ensure that family members can access needed assets, support each other and manage grief after the death of a loved one.